Second plague pandemic: Black Death

-Arab historians Ibn Al-Wardi and Almaqrizi believed the Black Death originated in Mongolia, and Chinese records show a huge outbreak in Mongolia in the early 1330s.
+Arab historians Ibn al-Wardi and Al-Maqrizi believed the Black Death originated in Mongolia, and Chinese records show a huge outbreak in Mongolia in the early 1330s.

-In recent years, more research has emerged that shows the Black Death most likely originated on the northwestern shores of the Caspian Sea, and may not even have reached India and China, as research on the Delhi Sultanate and the Yuan Dynasty showed no evidence of any serious epidemic in 14th-century India and no specific evidence of plague in 14th-century China.
+In the 21st century, more research has emerged that shows the Black Death most likely originated on the northwestern shores of the Caspian Sea, and may not even have reached India and China, as research on the Delhi Sultanate and the Yuan Dynasty showed no evidence of any serious epidemic in 14th-century India and no specific evidence of plague in 14th-century China.

 There were large epidemics in China in 1331 and between 1351 and 1354 in the provinces of Hebei, Shanxi, and others, which are considered to have killed between 50% and 90% of the local populations, with numbers running into the tens of millions.
-However, there is no proof currently that these were caused by plague, though there are indications for the second set of epidemics.
-Europe was initially protected by a hiatus in the Silk Road.
+However, there is no proof that these were caused by plague, though there are indications for the second set of epidemics.

-Plague was reportedly first introduced to Europe via Genoese traders from their port city of Kaffa in Crimea in 1347.
-During a protracted siege of the city, between 1345 and 1346, the Mongol Golden Horde army of Jani Beg, whose mainly Tatar troops were suffering from the disease, catapulted infected corpses over the city walls of Kaffa to infect the inhabitants, though it is more likely that infected rats travelling across the siege lines spread the epidemic to the inhabitants.
+Plague was reportedly introduced to Europe via Genoese traders from their port city of Kaffa in Crimea in 1347.
+During the protracted Siege of Caffa, between 1345 and 1346, the Mongol Golden Horde army of Jani Beg, whose mainly Tatar troops were suffering from the disease, catapulted infected corpses over the city walls of Kaffa to infect the inhabitants, though it is more likely that infected rats travelling across the siege lines spread the epidemic to the inhabitants.
 As the disease took hold, Genoese traders fled across the Black Sea to Constantinople, where the disease first arrived in Europe in summer 1347.
-The epidemic there killed the 13-year-old son of the Byzantine emperor, John VI Kantakouzenos, who wrote a description of the disease modelled on Thucydides' account of the 5th-century BCE Plague of Athens, but noting the spread of the Black Death by ship between maritime cities.
+The epidemic there killed the 13-year-old son of the Byzantine emperor, John VI Kantakouzenos, who wrote a description of the disease modelled on Thucydides' account of the 5th-century BCE Plague of Athens, noting the spread of the Black Death by ship between maritime cities.
 Nicephorus Gregoras also described in writing to Demetrios Kydones the rising death toll, the futility of medicine against it, and the panic of the citizens.

 It arrived at Genoa and Venice in January 1348, while simultaneously spreading through Asia Minor and into Egypt.
 The bubonic form was described graphically in Florence in The Decameron and Guy de Chauliac also described the pneumonic form at Avignon.
 It rapidly spread to France and Spain and, by 1349, was in England.
-In 1350, it was afflicting Eastern Europe and had reached the centre of Russia by 1351.
+By 1350–1351, it was afflicting Eastern Europe and had reached Russia in 1352–1353.